performancecopilot/pcp/docs/pcp-programmers-guide.rst

 These concepts will be further expanded in `Domains, Metrics, Instances and Labels <#LE97285-PARENT>`__

-help text structure specificationSpecify the help file and control data structures for metrics and instances that are required by the standard PMDA implementation library functions.
+Specify the help file and control data structures for metrics and instances that are required by the standard PMDA implementation library functions.